p3nt4/Nuages/README.md

 ## Disclaimer
-This project is intended for security researchers and penetration testers and should not only be used with the approval of system owners.
+This project is intended for security researchers and penetration testers and should only be used with the approval of system owners.